menu

 Man helping a dog scramble up a rock while hiking to Jeep Arch in Moab, Utah.

-There’s a bit of scrambling required to get up to the ridge crest, which may be tricky for small or older dogs!
+There’s a bit of scrambling required to get up to the ridge crest.
+This may be tricky for small or older dogs!

 After a quarter-mile the trail turns North providing the first glimpse of Jeep Arch.
-Once you’re near the base of the arch you’ll have to scramble up some rocks in order to cross beneath the arch and get to the other side of the trail.
+Once you’re near the base of the arch you’ll have to scramble up some rocks.
+Then you’ll be able to walk beneath the arch and get to the other side of the trail.
 Standing under the arch is an incredible experience and provides spectacular views of the La Sal mountains in the distance.

 Black dog on-leash hiking to Jeep Arch in Moab, Utah.

 Once you cross under the arch the trail begins to descend down towards your right.
-This section of the trail has some loose sections, so make sure to wear hiking boots with good traction and take your time!
+This section of the trail has some loose sections.
+Make sure to wear hiking boots with good traction and take your time!

 View of the desert and La Sal mountains from Jeep Arch.